-For the past 17 years Keelen Mailman has lived and worked on Mount Tabor, a cattle station subject to Native Title.
-Mending and building fences, putting out salt licks for the cattle, protecting sacred sites and teaching the next generation, Keelen’s been busy.
-Also instrumental in a 7 year struggle to reclaim Aborigine bones from a museum to return the bones to the land, Keelen is an experienced advocate for her people, both the living and the dead.
+For 17 years Keelen Mailman lived and worked on Mount Tabor, a cattle station subject to Native Title.
+Mending and building fences, putting out salt licks for the cattle, protecting sacred sites and teaching the next generation, Keelen was busy.
+She was also instrumental in a 7 year struggle to reclaim Aborigine bones from a museum to return the bones to the land.
+Keelen is an experienced advocate for her people, both the living and the dead.

-In her autobiography, The Power of Bones, Keelen shares her story of growing up in poverty in rural Australia, surviving childhood sexual abuse and adults’ drug abuse to build a better future for herself and to strive for a better future for her people.
+In her autobiography, The Power of Bones, Keelen shares her story.
+She grew up in poverty in rural Australia.
+After surviving childhood sexual abuse and adults’ drug abuse, she aims to build a better future for herself and to strive for a better future for her people.
 Although Power of Bones is ghost written, Keelen’s voice is strong, talking as if we’re sitting at her kitchen table sharing coffee, Keelen telling it like it is.